manjot4/ML_Project-1/README.md

 Additionally, this project does exploratory data analysis to understand the dataset and the features, feature processing and engineering to clean the dataset and extract more meaningful information, use machine learning methods on real data, analyze the model and generate predictions using those methods.

+## Best submission

+We reached 80.3% accuracy at [AIcrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/) with multiple submissions.
+We choose submission ID **22324** as our final submission.
+The script `run.py` generates the same predictions.

 ## Project structure

 The project is structured as follows: